HighSkyDAO/axie-ronin-bot/README.md

 First of all, you need a server on which you will run the bot.
 You can register VPS with any convenient cloud provider.
 For example, you can use the services of [linode.com](https://www.linode.com/) or [vultr.com](https://www.vultr.com/products/cloud-compute/).
-Please note that access to the Axie Infinity website API is blocked for subnets of some providers (For example: DigitalOcean).
+Please note that access to the Axie Infinity website API is blocked for subnets of some providers (For example DigitalOcean).
 You may need to use a proxy to run the bot.

-The bot will most likely work on any Linux distribution, but in the future the instruction implies that you are using a Debian compatible system, for example, Ubuntu.
+The bot will most likely work on any Linux distribution, but this instruction implies that you are using a Debian compatible system, for example, Ubuntu.

 As soon as you get root access to your server, you will need to register a Telegram bot.
 Use [@BotFather](https://t.me/BotFather) `/newbot` command and get bot username and token.